billw2/rpi-clone/README.md

 ## rpi-clone

-Version 2 is a complete rewrite with much improved capability over the original.
+Version 2 is a complete rewrite with improved capability over the original.
 See the examples below.

 rpi-clone is a shell script that is for cloning a running